Wednesday, December 14, 2022

 But what didn't I test?
 Yup, you guessed it - the floats.
 So I took the floats off and tested them.

-I decided to change the expensive, guaranteed-to-float floats for a set of cheap plastic non-adjustable floats I had a a bag-o-carb parts.
+I decided to change the expensive, guaranteed-to-float floats for a set of cheap plastic non-adjustable floats I had in my bag-o-carb parts.
 I set the float height with shims under the seat.

 And the problem disappeared.
 I've put over 50 miles on Alice since without a hint of a problem.